B.1.l. Student Status

 Students may be admitted for undergraduate courses at Middlebury only if they do not already have a baccalaureate degree from Middlebury or any other institution.

-Students are "in good academic standing" if they are enrolled in at least three courses each semester, and in at least seven courses each academic year (fall, winter, spring, and summer) and are making satisfactory progress toward their degrees.
-Seniors who need only one or two courses to graduate and who have been approved for special student status are also considered to be "in good academic standing."
+Students are "in good academic standing" if they are meeting the requirements of the Satisfactory Academic Progress policy.
+Seniors who need only one or two credits to graduate and who have been approved for special student status are also considered to be "in good academic standing."

 "Successful completion of a year" for veterans' benefits certification is defined as "in good standing."
-Students taking fewer than four courses, however, should consult with the registrar regarding veterans' benefits.
+Students taking fewer than four credits, however, should consult with the registrar regarding veterans' benefits.

-Faculty members may send out course warnings to students thought to be in danger of receiving grades of "D" or "F." The Commons dean will normally notify parents or guardians of students who receive more than one warning in one subject or warnings in two or more subjects.
+Faculty members may send out course warnings to students thought to be in danger of receiving grades of "D" or "F." The Student Life Dean will normally monitor grades around the middle of the term and may contact parents or guardians of students who appear to be having academic difficulties, including receiving one or more course warning.

 See Grades and Transcripts.
 A student who receives two D grades or one failing grade and a D grade in a single semester will be placed on probation until the end of the following fall or spring semester.
 A student completing a semester with three units of credit who receives one D or one F will be placed on probation.
 A student who receives a D or an F in the winter term will be placed on probation for the spring semester.
 A student who receives a D or an F in summer study will be placed on probation for the fall semester.
 Students placed on probation more than twice in their College careers will be required to withdraw.
 A student readmitted after an academic failure is readmitted on probation for the following fall or spring semester.

 A student may be granted Off-Campus Study status to pursue a full-time program of studies at another recognized and accredited college or university in the United States or abroad.
 For details regarding the approval and transfer credit process for studying off-campus, see Transfer Courses and Off-Campus Study.